pagkly/Zed/Investopedia3/Liquidation What You Need to Know.md

 ## How Liquidation Works

 Chapter 7 of the U.S. Bankruptcy Code governs liquidation proceedings.
-Solvent companies may also file for Chapter 7, but this is uncommon.1 Not all bankruptcies involve liquidation; [Chapter 11](https://www.investopedia.com/terms/c/chapter11.asp), for example, involves rehabilitating the bankrupt company and restructuring its debts.2 The business is no longer in existence once the liquidation process is complete.
+Solvent companies may also file for Chapter 7, but this is uncommon.1 Not all bankruptcies involve liquidation; [[Chapter 11]](https://www.investopedia.com/terms/c/chapter11.asp), for example, involves rehabilitating the bankrupt company and restructuring its debts.2 The business is no longer in existence once the liquidation process is complete.

 Unlike when individuals file for Chapter 7 Bankruptcy, the business debts still exist.
 The debt will remain until the statute of limitation has expired, and as there is no longer a debtor to pay what is owed, the debt must be written off by the creditor.

 ## Distribution of Assets During Liquidation

 Assets are distributed based on the priority of various parties’ claims, with a trustee appointed by the U.S. Department of Justice overseeing the process.
-The most senior claims belong to [secured creditors](https://www.investopedia.com/terms/s/secured-creditor.asp) who have collateral on loans to the business.
+The most senior claims belong to [[secured creditors]](https://www.investopedia.com/terms/s/secured-creditor.asp) who have collateral on loans to the business.
 These lenders will seize the collateral and sell it—often at a significant discount, due to the short time frames involved.
 If that does not cover the debt, they will recoup the balance from the company’s remaining liquid assets, if any.3

 Next in line are unsecured creditors.
 These include bondholders, the government (if it is owed taxes) and employees (if they are owed unpaid wages or other obligations).3